Ical-a/f_music_player/README.md

 `~/.local/share/music_list.csv`.
 It is created on installing, and is empty by default.

-add songs in this format:
+add songs in this format in the file:

 `name of song,link to song`